Skip to content

 • What?
 Subcategory of performance tests.

 • Why?
-Understands how the system behaves under extreme loads, how it recovers from failure.
-It also lets you see which components begin to slow down when the system is pushed beyond intended capacity.
+Understands how the system behaves under extreme loads and how it recovers from failure.
+It also lets you see which components begin to slow down when the system is pushed beyond its intended capacity.

 • What is measured?
 Response times, overall stability of the app.